-One of the questions are: how much time did you take to finish this project?
+One of the questions is: how much time did you take to finish this project?
 In order to answer the question, it's important for the client to monitor the time.
 Which is why it concerned me deeply when one of the clients wrote her answer, after doing her article writing assignment.

 Three hours?
 Three hours for an article?
 I'd imagined my instructions were clear enough.
 That you needed to get the job done as quickly as possible, but I wasn't counting on the perfection monster.
 It's not hard to imagine the state of that client.—let's call her Candidate No.1.
 Perhaps she started the assignment at 9 pm, after an incredibly hard day.